40.350.030 Street and Road Standards

 (1) In the event that required frontage road improvements are included as a portion of a county road project on the county’s six (6) year transportation improvement program scheduled to be undertaken within six (6) years, the developer, in lieu of constructing or guaranteeing the construction pursuant to Section 40.350.030(C)(4)(i) of such frontage improvements, may be permitted to contribute a proportionate share towards the cost of such county road project by an agreement consistent with the requirements of RCW 82.02.020.

-(2) The development approval authority may defer frontage road improvements, in whole or in part, where the current development proposal is for lots in the R1-5, R1-6, R1-7.5, R1-10 or R1-20 zoning districts larger than one (1) acre and a covenant running with the land is recorded requiring such improvements to be undertaken when redivision is proposed at an urban density.
+(2) The development approval authority may defer frontage road improvements, in whole or in part, where the current development proposal is for multiple lots in the R1-5, R1-6, R1-7.5, R1-10 or R1-20 zoning districts larger than one (1) acre and a covenant running with the land is recorded requiring such improvements to be undertaken when redivision is proposed at an urban density.

 (3) The development approval authority may defer frontage road improvements, in whole or in part, where the development proposal is located in a rural center, and a covenant running with the land is recorded requiring the owner to contribute their share to a larger road or frontage improvement project when undertaken by the county.
 For the purposes of this subsection, “share” of the cost of deferred frontage improvements includes the then-current cost of engineering and frontage improvements required at preliminary development approval divided by the number of lots.
 Deferrals of improvements under this subsection may be denied when: